GitTools/GitReleaseManager/docs/input/docs/configuration/create-configuration.md

 provides additional information, for example, where an installation of the release can be located.

-Take for example the GitReleaseManager.yaml file which is used by the [Chocolatey GUI](https://github.com/chocolatey/ChocolateyGUI) project:
+Take for example the GitReleaseManager configuration file which is used by the [Chocolatey GUI](https://github.com/chocolatey/ChocolateyGUI) project:

 ```yaml